About the Resource Center

 The Garden Project Resource Center is a supply depot filled with resources tailored for vegetable gardening and is available to community gardeners and low-to-moderate income home gardeners during the growing season.

-Garden Project Resource Center services are available to community gardeners and low to moderate income gardeners.
-Registration is required every year.
+Garden Project Resource Center services are available to low to moderate income neighbors who garden at home or in a community garden.
+Registration is required every year and will open in February.

 Services Offered

-- Free seeds (limit 25 packets per gardener per year).
-View a sampling of our seed stock here.
+• Free seeds (limit 25 packets per gardener per year).

-- Free seedlings (vegetable transplants) during open hours in April, May and June.
+• Free seedlings (vegetable transplants) during open hours in April, May and June.
+Please bring your own tray or box to safely carry home your new plants!

-- Other resources as available, including at-cost straw bales, cover crop seeds and organic granular fertilizer.
+• Other resources as available such as at-cost straw bales, cover crop seeds and organic granular fertilizer.

 Visiting the Resource Center also provides a great opportunity to meet other gardeners, get advice and volunteer!